 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: (Core)

-IV.B.1.a) Professionalism

-Residents must demonstrate a commitment to professionalism and an adherence to ethical principles.
+The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Residents must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) IV.B.1.a).(1) Residents must demonstrate competence in: IV.B.1.a).(1).(a) compassion, integrity, and respect for others; IV.B.1.a).(1).(b) responsiveness to patient needs that supersedes self-interest; (Core) IV.B.1.a).(1).(c) cultural humility; (Core) IV.B.1.a).(1).(d) respect for patient privacy and autonomy; (Core) IV.B.1.a).(1).(e) accountability to patients, society, and the profession; (Core) IV.B.1.a).(1).(f) respect and responsiveness to diverse patient populations, including but not limited to diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; (Core) IV.B.1.a).(1).(g) ability to recognize and develop a plan for one's own personal and professional well-being; and, (Core) IV.B.1.a).(1).(h) appropriately disclosing and addressing conflict or duality of interest.
 (Core)

-IV.B.1.a).(1) Residents must demonstrate competence in:

-IV.B.1.a).(1).(a) compassion, integrity, and respect for others;

-(Core)

-IV.B.1.a).(1).(b) responsiveness to patient needs that

-supersedes self-interest; (Core)

-Background and Intent: This includes the recognition that under certain circumstances, the interests of the patient may be best served by transitioning care to another provider.
+Background and Intent: This includes the recognition that under certain circumstances, the interests of the patient may be best served by transitioning care to another practitioner.
 Examples include fatigue, conflict or duality of interest, not connecting well with a patient, or when another physician would be better for the situation based on skill set or knowledge base.